Cyclosporine and Echinacea: Can You Take Them Together?

 What should you do?

-If you are already on echinacea and starting cyclosporine, tell your transplant team or prescribing physician before your first dose.
-They may want to discontinue the herb before starting cyclosporine and monitor closely during the transition.
+Before any change: If you are already taking echinacea and are about to start cyclosporine, tell your transplant team or prescribing physician before your first dose.
+They may want you to stop the herb first and watch you closely through the transition.
+Likewise, ask before adding any new immune-support supplement.

-For cold and flu prevention, focus on measures with established benefit.
-Get the annual influenza vaccine and stay current on COVID and pneumococcal vaccines (live vaccines are usually avoided on cyclosporine, but inactivated vaccines are appropriate and recommended).
-Practice hand hygiene, avoid close contact with sick individuals, and seek care promptly if symptoms of infection develop.
-Some prescribers recommend zinc lozenges and adequate sleep, which do not have immunostimulant pharmacology that conflicts with immunosuppression.
+For cold and flu prevention, lean on measures with established benefit: the annual influenza vaccine, staying current on COVID and pneumococcal vaccines (inactivated vaccines are appropriate; live vaccines are usually avoided on cyclosporine), good hand hygiene, avoiding close contact with sick people, and getting prompt care when infection symptoms appear.

 Which specific products are affected?